Subjects and Curriculum | Epsom College

 A-level

-The emphasis is on studying the principles of problem-solving, computational thinking skills, programming (procedural to object-oriented, to functional) – data structures and other current computer science areas.
-Students will cover programming, data structures, algorithms, systematic approaches to problem-solving, theory of computation, communication and networking, data representation, computer systems, Big Data, relational databases, and the fundamentals of functional programming.
+The emphasis is on studying the advanced principles of problem-solving, computational thinking skills, programming (procedural to object-oriented, to functional paradigms) – data structures and other current computer science areas.
+Students will gain practical skills in all programming paradigms, data structures, algorithms, systematic approaches to problem-solving, theory of computation, communication and networking, data representation, computer systems, Big Data, relational databases and SQL.

 20% of the final grade is the Non-Exam Assessment (NEA).
-This is a substantial advanced programming task for a problem of personal interest, which will demonstrate students’ programming and problem-solving skills.
+This is a substantial and advanced programming task for a problem of personal interest, which will demonstrate students’ planning, design, and programming and problem-solving skills.
 Most students say this is the most fulfilling and inspiring part of the Computer Science A-level.

 Contact the Head of Department